Spoiler alert: FREE reading bingo printable included. Motivate your kids today!

-A reading bingo is the perfect way to solve this problem.
-Not only are books a great way to improve your vocabulary and sharpen your mind, a book is a great adventure just waiting to be explored.
+A reading bingo game is a perfect way to solve this problem.
+Not only are books a great way to improve your vocabulary and sharpen your mind, but a book is also a great adventure just waiting to be explored.
 A book bingo card will gamify your summer reading (or anytime reading) so it’s irresistible.
-I mean, watch out Minecraft.
+I mean, watch out, Minecraft.

 Yeah, I know it’s hard to motivate some kids to read books, even if they are great readers and the books are super captivating.
 And I’m not promising that this reading bingo printable is going to be the magic pill that solves the world’s problems.

 But it’s important to remember that our kids are conditioned to believe reading is something you do for school and has no other purpose.
 They’ve been taught to view reading as an obligation, a means to an end, and sometimes even a chore.
 We need to change the script!